National Environmental Standards are the centrepiece of our reforms.

 Standards will improve environmental protections and guide decision-making by setting clear outcomes for regulated activities under the new Act.
 Standards will be made under the new national environment laws.

-The initial standards for development will cover:
+The first standards we are developing will cover:

 - Matters of National Environmental Significance (MNES)

-- First Nations engagement and participation in decision-making.
+- First Nations Engagement and Participation in Decision-making

 Development of draft standards

-Phase 2: public consultation on draft standards
+Consultation on the draft standards